Stronger Evidence for a Stronger DC

 Project Summary

 Families that live in District short-term housing shelters are offered free breakfast and dinner daily.
 Yet many residents do not regularly participate in these meals.
-We are working with the Department of Human Services (DHS), the Department of Parks and Recreation (DPR), and shelter providers to better understand why.
-Together with residents, we will develop recommendations for changes to make dining at the shelter more appealing.
+We worked with the Department of Human Services (DHS), the Department of Parks and Recreation (DPR), and shelter providers to better understand why.
+Together with residents, we developed recommendations for changes to make dining at the shelter more appealing.
+We shared those recommendations with the providers who manage the dining programs at the shelters.

 Dining room at The Horizon Short Term Family Housing Shelter.
+Tables are set with tableclotths and flowers.
 (Photo credit: DHS)

 Why is this issue important in DC?